Paddling Trips on the River

 - Information on river flow at http://www.boatingbeta.com/releases/bridgewater.

 - Lake James (flat water) - Lake James is a beautiful lake that has been used as the backdrop for numerous movies including "The Last of the Mohicans."
 As with the other large lakes, wind and boat traffic can making paddling on the main channels of the lake unpleasant, but paddling up the coves is almost always enjoyable. http://www.duke-energy.com/lakes/facts-and-maps/lake-james.asp.
+For an account of a paddle trip through Lake James, around the dam, and down to Glen Alpine, click here.

 - Catawba River between Old Fort and Lake James (partial whitewater) - The Catawba River starts in the mountains above Old Fort, NC, but generally is not navigable until below Old Fort.
 If you paddle into Lake James below Pleasant Gardens you may have a long flat water paddle against the wind to get to a public access area.